mattermost/docs/source/configure/deprecated-configuration-settings.rst

 *Deprecated.
 Not used in Mattermost v5.32 and later*

 .. note::
    This experimental configuration setting has been deprecated, and the ability to organize channels in the sidebar has been promoted to general availability from Mattermost v5.32.
-See the `Organizing Your Sidebar documentation </messaging/organizing-your-sidebar.html#customizing-your-sidebar>`__ for details on customizing the sidebar.
+See the :doc:`Organizing Your Sidebar documentation </preferences/customize-your-channel-sidebar>` for details on customizing the sidebar.

 **Disabled**: Users cannot access the experimental channel sidebar feature set.